SuperABC/TCE/README.md

 # TCE
 TC Emulator particularly for DE.
+An instance of SGL text mode.